 An accelerometer based motion and tilt transducer is available as an option.
 This advanced capability offers a means to compensate motion and tilt for vehicle and other mobile weighing situations that conventional scales can't handle.
-Not available in Legal-For-Trade units.

-The Power Supply is designed for inputs from 10-28VDC.
+The Power Supply is designed for inputs from 9-30VDC.
 The supply is transient protected for direct vehicle power, or can run from any 12V SLA battery.
 Enough power is available to power up to forty 350 load cells.

-One or two user available comm ports are available: Comm 1 and Comm 2 are RS-232 or RS-485 capable.
-Comm 2 is only available in CellScales that do not have an RF Modem installed.
+One user available comm port is available.
+Comm 1 is software configured as an RS-232 or RS-422/485 port.
+A second port is available in 9000s not equipped with the RF Modem.

 Three isolated outputs and 1 isolated input are provided for set points and trigger inputs.
 In addition, 2 programmable switches inputs are found on the Power connector.
-The Power connector includes an LED drive for remote indication of power status.
-The LED is user supplied if needed.